andrewyur/andrewyur.github.io/README.md

 Current Agenda:

-- make content properly scaleable
-  - make font size scale with container div
-  - look up tips for making this look good, because this is important!
-- change to a unique font
+- change rem according to vw
-- refactor html element ids
+- parallax for accent divs + background
 - fix image flickering when loading
-- document everything so far (especially inside css)
 - animations for accent divs
 - tons of hover effects
+- change what picture is being displayed on each render, make pictures span a link to pictures page
-- set up separate pages for blog posts about projects and other stuff
+- make page format for blog post about projects
-- hovering over pictures changes the picture being displayed
-- use spline & webflow to make 3d model background for project images
+- make picture gallery page for pictures i like
+- figure out resume viewing link
+- refactor ids and classes and document css (should have used tailwind 🤦‍♂️)
+- reevaluate font choice

 Potential features:

 - parallax
+- use spline & webflow to make 3d model background for project images
 - hovering over hoboken and nashua show maps
 - SEO and web indexing stuff
+- custom domain name (ayuro.rodeo) & hosting on aws